einshoe/ssv/README.md

 - https://www.taniarascia.com/how-to-use-webpack/
 - https://itnext.io/how-to-build-and-publish-npm-packages-with-webpack-dea19bb14627

+1. To publish use this command: npm publish --access public
-1. If you want to delete your package from npm, then use this command: npm unpublish [package_name]
+2. If you want to delete your package from npm, then use this command: npm unpublish [package_name]
-2. Each time you deploy a new version of your library, be sure to update the version from package.json "version": "1.0.0", -> "version":"1.0.1"
+3. npm version major|minor|patch
-3. You can test your package locally using this command: npm link
+4. You can test your package locally using this command: npm link

 ## Note on versioning